tjwalkr3/ham-exam/README.md

 - [ ] 4+ generic layout components

 Features:
-- [x] kubernetes deployment files for the app
-- [ ] header at the top with sign-in/sign-out button and a spot to display the users' email address
 - [ ] landing page with header and basic info about the app
 - [ ] authenticated user page with header and a button to start a quiz
 - [ ] set up oidc authentication, so that the user can sign in and sign out

-#### Delivered
-Rubric Items:
-Features:

 ### Nov 8
 #### Estimates: